queueit/KnownUser.V3.Cloudfront/README.md

 - Define your desired CloudFront behaviours where you want to be protected by queue and set CloudFront events ViewerRequest and ViewerResponse to point to the two functions you just created.

-** Plased make sure the code is living in the highest level in our lambda definition as it shown here
+** Please make sure the code is living in the highest level in our lambda definition as it shown here.

 ### Protecting AJAX calls
 If you need to protect AJAX calls beside page loads you need to add the below JavaScript tags to your pages: